AnalogJ/capsulecd/README.md

 - If you're library includes a Gemfile.lock, Berksfile.lock or other common lock files, you'll need to regenerate them as the old version number is embedded inside.
 - Everyone runs their library unit tests before creating a new release (right?!), but what about validating that your [library dependencies exist](http://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/) (maybe in your Company's private repo)?
 - How about linting your source, to ensure that it follows common/team conventions?
 - Who owns the gem?
 Is there one developer who has the credentials to push to RubyGems.org?
-Are they still on your team?
+Are they still on your team/on vacation?
 - Did you remember to tag your source when the new version was created (making it easy to determine what's changed between versions?)
 - Did you update your changelog?